gagandeepahuja09/go-practice/go-cloud-native/notes/7_scalability.md

     * If a service knows that the result of certain request will be same, irrespective of which replica makes the request, cacheability becomes easier.

 **Scaling Postponed: Efficiency**

+* Efficiency: Ability of a system to handle changes in demand without having to add(or greatly over-provision) dedicated resources.
+* If a language has a relatively high per-process concurrency overhead - often the case with dynamically typed languages - it will consume all available memory or compute resources much more quickly than a light-weighed language, and require resources and more scaling events to support the same demand.

+**Efficient Caching Using An LRU Cache**

+* Requirements for Cache:
+    * Supports *concurrent* read, write and delete operations.
+    * Scales well as the number of *cores and goroutines increase*.
+    * Won't grow wihout limit to consume all available memory.
+* hashicorp/golang-lru ==> well documented, includes sync.RWMutex for concurrency safety.

+* Hashicorp's library contains 2 construction functions:

+// New creates an LRU Cache with the given capacity func New(size int) (*Cache, error)

+// NewWithEvict creates an LRU Cache with the given capacity, and also accepts an
+// "eviction callback" function that's called when an eviction occurs.
+// Can be used for saving somewhere else, like in disk. func NewWithEvict(size int, ) (*Cache, error)

+* Common methods:

+func (c *Cache) Add(key, value interface{}) (evicted bool) func (c *Cache) Contains(key interface{}) bool func (c *Cache) Get(key interface{}) (value interface{}, ok bool) func (c *Cache) Len() int func (c *Cache) Remove(key interfaceP{}) (present bool)

+* Limitation of LRU: At very high levels of concurrency - on the order of several millions operations per second, it will start to experience some contention.

+* What is contention?
+    * A conflict over access to a shared resource.

+**Efficient Synchronization**

+* Don't communicate by sharing memory; share memory by communicating.
+* Channels + Goroutines can allow locks to be dispensed with altogether.
+* Channel shine when:
+    * Working with many discrete values.
+    * Passing ownership of data.
+    * Distributing units of work.
+    * Communicating async results.
+* Mutexes:
+    * Synchronizing access to caches or other large stateful structures.

+**Share Memory By Communicating**

+* Threading is easy; locking is hard.
+* Example to show how channel can make concurrency easier compared to locks.
+* A program that polls a list of URLs.

+**Reduce Blocking With Buffered Channels**

+* In case of unbuffered channels, every send blocks until there is a corresponding receive.
+* Sends from a channel only block when a buffer is full and receives only block when a buffer is empty.
+* Buffered channels are especially useful for handling "bursty" loads.
+* In FileTransactionLogger implementation, if events was a standard channel, each send would block until the receiving goroutine method completed a receive operation.
+* That might be fine most of the time, but if several writes came in faster than the goroutine could actually process them, the upstream client would be blocked.
+* With size of 16, the 17th closely clustered write would block.

+* Using buffered channels creates a risk of data loss should the program terminate before any consuming goroutines are able to clear the buffer.